 The UX design process combines multiple aspects of the product’s design and the ultimate user experience.
 The crucial factors are utility, aesthetics, accessibility, performance, ergonomics, marketing, and usability.

 What is usability?

-Usability is the concept used to define whether the product is easy to use and how quickly can essential tasks be performed.
+Usability is the concept used to define whether the product is easy to use and how quickly essential tasks can be performed.
 We can define five key factors of usability, valid both for physical and digital products.

 - Efficiency – how much time does it take an average user to perform the main tasks of the product?
 How time-consuming are additional customizations?

-- Learnability – is it possible for a user to quickly learn the features of the product even lacking the experience of using similar products or services before?
+- Learnability – is it possible for a user to quickly learn the features of the product, even lacking the experience of using similar products or services before?

 - Satisfaction – is the overall experience pleasant to a user?
 Would people like to repeat the interaction once’s the initial task is fulfilled?